varalakshmi-g/Day23-with-java/README.md

 # Day23-with-java

-Hey all, Today I practiced and learned import java.util.Scanner;
+Hey all, Today I practiced and learned How to write a program for merging of 3 arrays and write the result in a single array.

+import java.util.Scanner;

 class Day23 {